Ratstail91/Toy/quick-start-guide.md

 ## Names and Variables

-Variables can store data of any kind, unless a type is specified.
-See [types](types).
+Variables can store data of any kind, unless a type is specified; see [types](types).
 Names can be up to 256 characters long.

 ```
 var b = true;